micro-api/micro-api/README.md

 Content-Type: application/x-micro-api
 ```

-It is completely optional to support this unregistered media type, but it should be interpreted as Micro API with MessagePack enabled.
+It is completely **OPTIONAL** to support this unregistered media type, but it should be interpreted as Micro API with MessagePack enabled.

 ## Prior Art